 Why Are Natural Abilities So Important?

-Natural abilities are important when making educational, career and life planning decisions because they strongly influence how you will perform in school and in the workplace as well as the satisfaction you experience in your career.
+Natural abilities are important when making education, career and life planning decisions because they strongly influence how you will perform in school and in the workplace as well as the satisfaction you experience in your career.

 When you know what you are naturally good at—not just what interests you have or what you or someone else thinks you should be doing as a career—it will be much easier to find your rightful place in college and the work world after.